SwannSG/cheatsheets/nodejs.md

 #### Namespace using *require* and *module.export*

 The basic rules for the string in require(*string*) to access a module are:
-    - don't include filename extention ".js" in the string. test.js becomes "test"
+    - don't include filename extension ".js" in the string. test.js becomes "test"
     - any module in *node_modules* is referenced directly. /mongodb is referenced as "mongodb"
     - "./" and "../" starting point is where the source js file is located in the directory tree
     - "./" moves downwards